Subscribe to our mailing list

 ATMs that accept international debit and credit cards are widely available in larger cities and towns.
 However, they’re harder to find in rural areas.
 Even in Kolkata, ATMs are often empty.
 You may have to try a few before you are able to withdraw cash.
 Some ATMs will not accept international cards.
 Many ATM vestibules are locked at night.
 HDFC and the State Bank of India (SBI) are the ones most likely to accept international cards.

 Visa, Mastercard and AmEx are accepted widely in large cities such as Kolkata.
 Less so in smaller cities in the northeast such as Imphal and Kohima.
-Wise cards are also accepted in large cities.
+Pre-paid cards such as Wise and Revolut cards are also accepted in large cities.
 The Google Pay mobile wallet is widely used and is an efficient way of paying when outside the larger cities.
 We recommend downloading and ensuring it is successfully linked with your bank account.
+(Note that Google’s mobile wallet is not available to download in many countries.)

 Costs when travelling vary from traveller to traveller.
-You will find that a meal in a nice restaurant will cost you about 500 INR (6 US$) in Kolkata.
+You will find that a meal in a nice restaurant will cost you about INR 500 (USD 6) in Kolkata.
 About half that when up in the northeast.
-Street food is much cheaper – a couple of samosas on-the-go is about 100 INR (1 US$).
-A beer from 250 – 450 INR (3-6 US$).
+Street food is much cheaper – a couple of samosas on-the-go is about INR 50 (USD 0.6).
+A beer from INR 250 – 450 (USD 3-5).

 In India the power plug sockets are of type C, D and M. See the below picture.